USS Cole bombing: Consequences

 President Bill Clinton declared, "If, as it now appears, this was an act of terrorism, it was a despicable and cowardly act.
 We will find out who was responsible and hold them accountable."

 On 19 January 2001, the U.S. Navy completed and released its Judge Advocate General Manual (JAGMAN) investigation of the incident, concluding that Cole's commanding officer Commander Kirk Lippold "acted reasonably in adjusting his force protection posture based on his assessment of the situation that presented itself" when Cole arrived in Aden to refuel.
 The JAGMAN investigation also concluded that "the commanding officer of Cole did not have the specific intelligence, focused training, appropriate equipment or on-scene security support to effectively prevent or deter such a determined, preplanned assault on his ship", and recommended significant changes in Navy procedures.
 In spite of this finding, Lippold was subsequently denied promotion and retired at the same rank of commander in 2007.

 In Afghanistan the bombing was a "great victory for bin Laden.
 Al-Qaeda camps filled with new recruits, and contributors from the Gulf States arrived with petrodollars."

 Both Clinton and his successor George W. Bush had been criticized for failing to respond militarily to the attack on Cole before 11 September 2001.
-The 9/11 Commission Report cites one source who said in February 2001, "[bin Laden] complained frequently that the United States had not yet attacked [in response to the Cole] Bin Laden wanted the United States to attack, and if it did not he would launch something bigger."
+The 9/11 Commission Report cites one source who said in February 2001, "[bin Laden] complained frequently that the United States had not yet attacked.
+According to the source, Bin Laden wanted the United States to attack, and if it did not he would launch something bigger."

-Evidence of al-Qaeda's involvement was inconclusive for months after the attack.
-The staff of the 9/11 Commission found that al-Qaeda's direction of the bombing was under investigation but "increasingly clear" on 11 November 2000.
+Evidence of Al-Qaeda's involvement was inconclusive for months after the attack.
+The staff of the 9/11 Commission found that Al-Qaeda's direction of the bombing was under investigation but "increasingly clear" on 11 November 2000.
 It was an "unproven assumption" in late November.
 By 21 December the CIA had made a "preliminary judgment" that "al Qaeda appeared to have supported the attack" without a "definitive conclusion".

 Accounts thereafter are varied and somewhat contradictory.
 Then-National Security Advisor Condoleezza Rice told the Commission that when the administration took office on 20 January 2001; "We knew that there was speculation that the 2000 Cole attack was al Qaeda.
-We received, I think, on January 25 the same assessment [of al-Qaeda responsibility].
+We received, I think, on January 25 the same assessment [of Al-Qaeda responsibility].
 It was preliminary.
 It was not clear."
 On 9 February, Vice President Dick Cheney was briefed on bin Laden's responsibility "without hedge."
 One report stated that "six days after Bush took office", the FBI "believed they had clear evidence tying the bombers to Al Qaeda."